 Use the toilet before you go exploring and never miss an opportunity to use a loo when you see one – there can be some distance between toilets in our wild places.

-Your options when there's no toilet
+When there's no toilet

 Option 1: Dig a hole well away from people and water

-Pack a trowel when you’re going on a longer walk and follow these steps to help your poo decompose quickly and safely.
+Follow these steps to help your poo decompose quickly and safely.

 - Cover your poo with soil and leaves, filling the hole to the top.